 The vast majority of hydronic heating systems in Australia use panel heaters, so this article is focussed on those types of systems.

 If you have an underfloor or slab-based system, join an Energy Freedom Homes Masterclass to gain expert installation advice, and meet trustworthy tradespeople.
-Check your Masterclass readiness now!

 The energy source for a hydronic system is commonly a gas furnace but the system can also be powered by electricity, using heat pumps.